kartikadhia/filemanager/README.md

-# filemanager
-## project for getting details about files on a server
 ### Requirement:
 An application that helps manage .txt files on machine, by sending the details about files (size, word count, number) as a web service response.